ronan-deshays/windows-batch-utility-scripts/README.md

  ## Installation

-Launch this script on a Windows computer by double cick on the .bat file.
+Launch this script on a Windows computer by double click on the .bat file.

 ## Features